Aetherinox/ssl-cert-generator/README.md

 ### Curve
 <small>`--curve, -V`</small>

-The **curve** parameter allows you to specify which curve to use for ECC / EDCSA.
+The **curve** parameter allows you to specify which curve to use for ECC / ECDSA.
 This parameter accepts the same values offered by OpenSSL.

 ```shell
 generate --algorithm ecc --curve secp384r1